-Indicator 2.8.1 The Biomass Producer has implemented appropriate control systems and procedures for verifying that appropriate safeguards are put in place to protect the health and safety of forest workers (CPET S12).
-Finding Enviva uses contractual language in its Master Wood Purchase Agreement requiring supplier to abide by all relevant laws and regulations.
-The contract includes the requirement to avoid the following unacceptable sources wood: - Illegally harvest wood; - Wood harvested in violation of traditional and civil rights; - Wood harvested from forests where high conservation values are threatened by management activities; - Wood harvested from old growth or semi-natural forests being converted to plantations or non-forest use; - Wood from forests were genetically modified trees are planted; - Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.
-The Master Wood Purchase Agreement are signed by each supplier annually.
-Enviva's ENV-COC-03 Controlled Sources Risk Assessment is reviewed annually.
-The analysis includes a review of appropriate laws regarding worker health and safety.
-Findings are incorporated into Enviva's Controlled Sources Risk Assessment and revisions to the Master Wood Purchase Agreement.
-The PEFC Chain of Custody Standard requires the certificate holder to evaluate social, health and safety within its supply area.
-ENV-PEFCCOC-01 PEFC Chain of Custody is the Enviva document describing its findings.
-Many of the information sources used are the same as cited in the FSC US CWNRA.
-The FSC US CWNRA finds 1.12 Legal employment - There is a large body of laws governing fair labor, worker safety and health.
-These laws protect forest workers by prescribing specific safety measures to employ and safety equipment to use while working.
-There is a low risk forest worker are not adequately protected.
-In the United States federal law and acts designed to provide minimum guidance to states in developing state specific laws and regulations.
-The nation ranks in the top 88th percentile in Regulatory Quality in the World Bank, Worldwide Governance Indicators and in the top 90th percentile in Rule of Law.
+2.8.1 verifying that forest worker Enviva uses supplier to al requirement - Illega Indicator Producer has implemented appropriate control systems and procedures for appropriate safeguards are put in place to protect the health and safety of (CPET S12). contractual language in its Master Wood Purchase Agreement requiring bide by all relevant laws and regulations.
+The contract includes the to avoid the following unacceptable sources wood: ally harvest wood; 2.8.1 verifying that forest worker Enviva uses supplier to al requirement - Illega appropriate safeguards are put in place to protect the health and safety of s (CPET S12). contractual language in its Master Wood Purchase Agreement requiring bide by all relevant laws and regulations.
+The contract includes the to avoid the following unacceptable sources wood: ally harvest wood; supplier to all requirement - Illega pide by all relevant laws and regulations.
+The contract includes the to avoid the following unacceptable sources wood: ally harvest wood; - Woo man: - Woo plant - Woo plant - Woo Plant - Woo Princ - Woo Plant - Woo P d harvested in violation of traditional and civil rights; d harvested from forests where high conservation values are threatened by agement activities; d harvested from old growth or semi-natural forests being converted to rations or non-forest use; d from forests were genetically modified trees are planted; d in which there was a violation of the ILO Declarations on fundamental riple and rights at work.
+Wood Purchase Agreement are signed by each supplier annually. /-COC-03 Controlled Sources Risk Assessment is reviewed annually.
+The rudes a review of appropriate laws regarding worker health and safety. incorporated into Enviva's Controlled Sources Risk Assessment and he Master Wood Purchase Agreement. hain of Custody Standard requires the certificate holder to evaluate social, afety within its supply area.
+ENV-PEFCCOC-01 PEFC Chain of Custody is becument describing its findings.
+Many of the information sources used are the d in the FSC US CWNRA.
+CWNRA finds Imployment - There is a large body of laws governing fair labor, worker safety rese laws protect forest workers by prescribing specific safety measures to safety equipment to use while working.
+There is a low risk forest worker are ally protected.
+States federal law and acts designed to provide minimum guidance to states a state specific laws and regulations.
+The nation ranks in the top 88th Regulatory Quality in the World Bank, Worldwide Governance Indicators and